 It is rewarding to work with an enlightened client who wishes to achieve beauty through innovation.
-A willingness to re-think the rules, encouraged freedom of thought amongst the design team, leading to an original expression in engineered architecture ” Nigel Tonks UKIMEA Sustainable Development Director
+A willingness to re-think the rules, encouraged freedom of thought amongst the design team, leading to an original expression in engineered architecture ” Nigel Tonks Director of Arup and leads Buildings London

 The new headquarters have a gross floor area of 187,000 m² that accommodate up to 7,000 people.
 It is destined for mainly commercial uses but also includes public functions such as a museum, conference areas, an auditorium, restaurants and retail facilities.